FrederikLeed/Go2Know/_posts/2023-03-07-Who did what when.md

 Remember, when a user is put in to a group or removed from a group, it is not an attribute on the user that is being changed, but the "member" attribute on a group.

-First, we need make sure the we have the corresponding auditlogs settings.
+First, we need make sure we have the corresponding auditlogs settings.
 [Audit Security Group Management](https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/audit-security-group-management)

 >![Audit_GPO](/assets/images/Audit_security_group_mgmt.png){:width="300px"}

-I would definately reccomend looking at the [Microsoft Security baselines](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-security-configuration-framework/windows-security-baselines), in this case, specifically at the Domain Controller baseline.
+I would definitely reccomend looking at the [Microsoft Security baselines](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-security-configuration-framework/windows-security-baselines) for auditing settings, in this case, specifically at the Domain Controller baseline.
 A friend of mine created this script to easily import various securitybaselines in your AD environment.
 [Import-MSFT-Baselines](https://github.com/SysAdminDk/Powershell-Scripts/blob/main/Active%20Directory/Import-MSFT-Baselines.ps1)

 ## Then we need to find the data